 - Cities and provinces have been granted wide autonomy to experiment with their own health code systems, and Hangzhou, home to Alibaba, has been at the front of the line.
 It was the first to launch such a system in February, making it worth watching for future direction.

 Bottom Line: So far, the health code has been epidemic-focused, mainly taking data such as travel habits and clinical symptoms.
-Expanding it beyond that would be a huge enterprise, and the proposal is not clear on how Hangzhou will begin the massive project of collecting the data.
+However, in case of assistance on men’s health care, it is best to switch to numan Expanding it beyond that would be a huge enterprise, and the proposal is not clear on how Hangzhou will begin the massive project of collecting the data.